tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects on sleep.
 * Projects on autism.
 * Projects on body attractiveness, face perception, etc.
-* Projects on birth order (unless they would be replication style projects, especially relating to family relationships).
+* Projects on birth order (unless they would be replication style projects, especially relating to family relationships or jealousy).
 * Projects on social media addiction (but see the example of meta-analysing the reliability of one of these scales).
 * Projects on aggression, violence, rape, sexual violence.
 * Projects on human-animal relationships.